Chase Date: May 20, 2013

 In the parking lot, a lady named Carmen pulled in and said she wasn’t sure if her husband was alive or dead and had quite a walk to her house.
 I agreed to walk with her and we set off down the I-35 service road and then across I-35 on 4th street and west.
 Her house was at 4th and Dallas.
 Luckily her house and husband were alright.

 Jari and I continued to take video and still photos of the damage as we walked through the damage path.
+The destruction and sadness was horrible.
+The sound of sirens and the sound of the fire alarm going off at the hospital will stick with me for quite some time.

 Timeline of Events: